NicholasBoss/itm111grading/README.md

 pip install mysql-connector-python
 ```

-To run the application, choose the particular week you are grading and click the play button:
+To run the application, choose the particular week you are grading and click the play button

 If everything has been successfully installed, the application will run.